rustjesty/fastlane-monad-smart-contract/README.md

 [Source Code](./src/atlas) | [Documentation](https://docs.shmonad.xyz/products/monad-atlas/overview/)

-### Shmonad
+### ShMonad

-Stake MON, get shMON—the liquid staking token that keeps earning + MEV rewards while you commit it into policy "vaults."
+Stake MON, get shMON—the liquid staking token that keeps earning + MEV rewards while you commit it to programmable policies.
 One token secures the network and backs your favourite dApps, all without sacrificing liquidity.

 [Source Code](./src/shmonad) | [Documentation](https://docs.shmonad.xyz/products/shmonad/overview/)

 ### Task Manager

-An on-chain "cron" that lets anyone schedule a transaction for a future block and guarantees it executes, paid for with bonded shMON or MON.
+An on-chain "cron" that lets anyone schedule execution for a future block and guarantees it executes, paid for with committed shMON or MON.
 No off-chain bots, no forgotten claims—just a single call to set it and forget it.

 [Source Code](./src/task-manager) | [Documentation](https://docs.shmonad.xyz/products/task-manager/overview/)